matthewharwood/content-engineering-templates/README.md

 1. Push your code to a GitHub repository
 2. Go to [Deno Deploy](https://deno.com/deploy)
 3. Create a new project and link your GitHub repository
-4. Set the entry point to `server.ts`
+4. Set the entry point to `main.ts`
 5. Deploy!

 The server automatically uses the PORT environment variable provided by Deno Deploy.